2013 Kia Optima Performance

 - "After just a short time behind the wheel of the 2013 Kia Optima, we came away impressed, both by the car's driving dynamics and its 2.4-liter 4-cyinder engine." -- Kelley Blue Book

 - "As good as all this packaging is, it would be for naught if the Optima didn’t or couldn’t step up to the plate.
 In this regard, it did not disappoint." -- Left Lane News (2011)

 Acceleration and Power

 The 2013 Kia Optima has two four-cylinder engines.
 The base engine is a 2.4-liter that produces 200 horsepower.
-The more powerful engine is a 2.0-liter turbocharged four that makes 274 horsepower.
+The more powerful engine is a turbocharged 2.0-liter four that makes 274 horsepower.
 Only a six-speed automatic transmission is available, as Kia dropped the six-speed manual that was found on the base 2012 model.
-The EPA estimates that Optima models with the base engine will get 24/35 mpg city/highway, while models with the turbocharged four-cylinder should get 22/34 mpg.
+The EPA estimates that Optima models with the base engine will get 24/35 mpg city/highway, while models with the turbocharged four-cylinder get 22/34 mpg.

 Reviewers say that the 2013 Optima’s four-cylinder engines provide plenty of acceleration, and that even the base engine is powerful.
 This is a big compliment because most auto critics note that many base four-cylinder engines in affordable midsize cars are underpowered.
 Many say that models with the turbo four are more fun to drive, and reviewers like that it offers V6-like power and good fuel economy.
 The six-speed automatic is praised for being quick to respond and shifting smoothly.